Benjamin2817/Microsoft-Movie-Analysis/README.md

 However, data was limited and may not be an accurate indicator.
 Because our data only included movies within the years ranged 2010-2019 directors and genres were often limited to just one movie.

 ## Conclusions
 Based on our data analysis we guide Microsoft to produce movies with a target budget of x.
 In addition, we advise Microsoft select scripts within the action, adventure, fantasy and sci-fi genres.
-Finally, plots graphed on the axis average ratings and average worldwide profit displayed that * in these fields are Joss Whedon, Christopher Nolan
+Finally, plots graphed on the axis' average ratings and average worldwide profit displayed that the best grossing directors within these criterion are Joss Whedon, Christopher Nolan, Tim Miller, and Peter Jackson.

-One issue with analysis was movies not having a primary genre which them difficult to categorize Bringing in more data via API or webscraping could be more useful.
+One issue with analysis was movies not having a primary genre, which made them difficult to categorize.
+Bringing in more data via API or webscraping could be more useful.
 Further analysis include data that provides information about how often movies are rewatched and whether they are franchise worthy.